Hernando23/Data-Science-Portfolio/README.md

 	- __Python__

-	- [ML with Logistic Regression](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Machine%20Learning%20with%20Logistic%20Regression.ipynb): Using Logistic Regression to predict whether an internet user clicked an ad or not.
+	- [EDA for Bay Area Bike Share Analysis](upload_include_link): Using exploratory analysis on the data

 	- __Alteryx__
-	- [ML with Logistic Regression](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Machine%20Learning%20with%20Logistic%20Regression.ipynb): Using Logistic Regression to predict whether an internet user clicked an ad or not.
+	- [ML with Linear Regression](https://github.com/Hernando23/Data-Science-Portfolio/blob/master/Alteryx%20Projects%20/P0-%20Predicting%20Diamond%20Prices/1.1-predicting-diamond-price.ipynb): Using Regression anlysis to predict the diamond prices

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at hernando.andrianto@yahoo.com .